SemWES/docs-and-training/service_implementation/basics_singularity.md

   (https://github.com/CloudiFacturing/client_libs)

 ### Registering your image
+*IMPORTANT:* Due to a bug in the image-registration process, image registration will time out (HTTP error 504) for large image files.
+If you get a timeout, please wait a few minutes and then check the list of registered images, since most of the time the registration does work.

 #### ... with the clfpy CLI
 The easiest way of registering your image is by using the command-line interface (CLI) of the [`clfpy` Python